11 Ice Age Trail Hikes to Explore This Winter

 Harrison Hills Segment – Lincoln County

 The highlight of this segment is the picturesque section of the river that swirls over potholes and rock formations, creating whirlpools and waterfalls.
-While in the summer this area is an area of high traffic with swimmers and picnickers, during the winter it is quieter and offers opportunities for solitude and reflection while surrounded by the natural art of ice and snow.
+While in the summer this area is an area of high traffic with swimmers and picnickers, during the winter it is quieter and offers opportunities for peaceful time spent with loved ones while surrounded by one-of-a-kind ice formations.

 Central